The Stories Behind the Photos

 The Buffalo Bill Center of the West has a photographic exhibit with hundreds of images from the old west and Buffalo Bill Cody's life.
 I have gotten lost in there staring into the eyes of the people in those photos.
 I wonder what they were thinking, how hot or cold they were, what their dreams were, if it ever occurred to them that a hundred years later someone would be wondering about them.
 I think about how that photo is there because light that bounced off of those people was then captured on film and used to create a likeness of them.
 I'm fascinated by the whole process.

 Old family photos are even better.
 My mom had this boot box full of old pictures--the black and white ones with the fluted edges, faded yellow toned ones with rounded corners from the seventies, glossy ones that were on this thick cardboard paper.
 That box was was so full that I had to shake it a bit to get the pile to flatten before the lid would seat all the way down.
 I've spent countless hours going through the lives in it.
 The Mama and Daddy I never knew lived in there--the Mama in peddle pushers and horn rimmed glasses, the Daddy with the Cheshire cat grin.
 Mama before she even knew Daddy existed.
 Daddy in an Hawaiian shirt.
 A Mama who didn't mind having her picture taken, a Daddy who took her picture.
 In one particular black and white photo, my oldest brother is about two years old, standing in front of a Christmas tree.
-His hand are clasped in front of him, and his face is alight with mischief.
+His hands are clasped in front of him, and his face is alight with mischief.
 Mama used to love to tell the story about how many ornaments he broke that year.

 I think it was the Mama in peddle pushers who took that picture.